 Kiwi Wealth's Managed Funds make investing simple and affordable.
 Kiwi Wealth has the same owners as Kiwibank, so you know you’re in good hands.

-Open your account and start investing with as little as $500.
-Further contributions can be made from just $50, whenever you choose – or set up regular contributions to get into a good habit
+Open your account and start investing with as little as $100.
+Additional contributions of any amount can be made whenever you choose – or set up regular contributions to get into a good habit

 Flexibility to invest when you want to and withdraw when you need to without penalties